ldsryush/startup/README.md

 The use of @media selectors to hide content when the screen is too small.
 Learned about react and bootstrap.
 How to deploy react and how it works with js.
+Component-Based Architecture:

+React applications are built using components, which are self-contained modules that define the UI and behavior for a small part of your application.
+Components can be composed together to create complex UIs.

+Virtual DOM:

+React uses a virtual DOM to improve performance.
+Instead of directly manipulating the browser's DOM, React creates a virtual representation of it.
+When the state of an object changes, React updates the virtual DOM first, then efficiently updates the actual DOM to match.

+JSX (JavaScript XML):

+JSX is a syntax extension for JavaScript that looks similar to XML or HTML.
+It allows you to write HTML structures within JavaScript code, making it easier to create and understand the UI components.

+Unidirectional Data Flow:

+React follows a unidirectional data flow, meaning that data flows in one direction, from parent to child components.
+This makes it easier to understand and debug your applications.

+State and Props:

+State is an object that holds data that may change over the lifetime of the component.
+Props (short for properties) are read-only attributes used to pass data from parent to child components.

+Lifecycle Methods:

+React components go through a lifecycle of events, such as mounting, updating, and unmounting.
+Lifecycle methods allow you to run code at specific points during a component's lifecycle.

+Hooks:

+React Hooks are functions that let you use state and other React features in functional components.
+Some commonly used hooks are useState, useEffect, and useContext.

 ## 🚀 Specification Deliverable